 Step 2: Right-click on the empty area, click Sort by and then click Date deleted.
 That’s it!
 You can now see all recently deleted files with the deleted date next to each file.

-To restore a file, simply right-click on a file and then click Restore option to restore the file to its original location.
-If you want to restore multiple files at once, simply select files that you want to restore, right-click and then click Restore option.
+To restore a file, simply right-click on a file and then click the Restore option to restore the file to its original location.
+If you want to restore multiple files at once, simply select the files that you want to restore, right-click and then click the Restore option.